Mal-back/ft_transcendance/srcs/volumes/auth/readme.txt

 - 'logout' : Supress token pair.
 Allowed Method: POST.
 Expected payload: refresh token

-- 'delete/<int:pk>' : Supress user entry.
+- 'delete/<str:username>' : Supress user entry.
 Allowed Method: DELETE.
 Permissions : Only the owner of the account can access their details.

-- 'update/<int:pk>' : Update user info.
+- 'update/<str:username>' : Update user info.
 Allowed Method: PUT, PATCH.
 Expected payload : all user fields on PUT, or only the fields user wants to modify on PATCH.
 	 Permissions : Only the owner of the account can access their details.

+- password/<str:username>: Change password.
+Allow Methods : PUT, PATCH.
+Expected payload :
+{
+	'password':'current password',
+	'new_password':'new password',
+	'new_password2':'must match new_password',
+	}

+-	'password_reset/' : Send a reset e mail by word if e mail is known.
+Post method.
+Payload: email.
+	'password_reset/done/'.
+Base view from django if the e mail is done.
+I think we won't use it 'reset/<uidb64>/<token>/'.
+Link sent by e-mail to reset password 'reset/done/'.
+When reset is done
+	WARNING : The e-mail server is not setup so the e mails are simply logs in the console of the django auth docker for the moment

+- 'internal/auth' : Used only by other microservices to fetch their token.
+Frontend should not use this endpoint.
+Allowed Method: Post.
+Expected payload: serviceName, password

 Need to do :

-- Password Reset : 'reset/request', 'reset/OTL',
+- e-amil validation in order to enable 2fa
 - 2fa